 - Blackheads: Blackheads, aka open comedones, are usually located on the face but can appear on the neck, chest, and back.
 Blackheads are skin pores clogged by dead skin cells, dry sebum.
 The oxidation of sebum that is exposed to the air - gives the blackheads is a typical color.

 - Papules: Papules are small re and inflamed lesions.
 They are usually sensitive and painful.

 - Pustules: Pustules are red pimples that contain pus.
 Pustules are usually larger than papules and have the typical pus-filled yellow dot on their top.

-- Nodules: Nodules are cysts like lesion situated under the skin.
+- Nodules: Nodules are cyst-like lesions situated under the skin.
 They don’t contain pus, are hard to the touch, and a bit painful.

 - Cysts: Cysts are inflamed broader and deeper painful acne lesions.
 These lesions are usually part of severe and cystic acne and can live long-term acne scars.

 What are the most common types of Acne?

 Acne vulgaris is classified on grades of severity and divided into three primary classes: mild, moderate, and severe.
 Acne with only whiteheads and blackheads is called noninflammatory acne, and acne that included papules, pustules, or cysts is called inflammatory acne.

 - Mild acne: People with mild acne will usually have less than 20 comedones and 15 lesions.
 Moderate acne: People with moderate acne will typically have 20 - 100 comedones and 15 - 50 papules or pustules.

 - Severe acne: People with severe acne will usually have > 50 papules or cysts combined with 2-5 cysts.